ms/buildtogether.tech/important/index.md

 I *have* to work extra hours to get them all done!"
-Sadly, that is often true: while people in industry joke that having two bosses means living in hell, most students can only dream of having just two, since most schools do a lousy job of coordinating due dates across differences courses.
-And as
+Sadly, that is often true: while people in industry joke that having two bosses means living in hell, most students can only dream of having just two, since most schools do a lousy job of coordinating due dates across differences courses.  <cite>Tregubov2017</cite>
-<cite>Tregubov2017</cite> found, there is strong correlation between the number
-of projects and the number of interruptions that developers reported.
+found, there is strong correlation between the number of projects and the number of interruptions that developers reported.

 The best strategy for managing this situation is to prioritize and focus.
 Prioritizing is important because most of us are very good at spending hours on things that don't need to be done and then finding themselves with too little time for the things that actually count.
-A little bit of organizing can help a
+A little bit of organizing can help a lot---as <cite>Mark2008</cite> reported, "…people compensate for interruptions by working faster, but this comes at a price: experiencing more stress, higher frustration, time pressure and effort."
-lot:

 Make a list of the things you have to do.
 :   I still use a hardcover lab notebook for this so that I can doodle in it